Thank You For A Successful 2021 Series

-The Center for Behavioral and Experimental Agri-environmental Research will host a virtual seminar series to feature recent work of CBEAR Fellows.
-We invite you to join us for an outstanding lineup of presentations, and the announcement of the winner of our 2020 CBEAR Prize for Agri-environmental Innovation!
-This series will showcase experimental and behavioral economics research that addresses agri-environmental management and policy issues.
+The Center for Behavioral and Experimental Agri-environmental Research hosted its first virtual seminar series to feature recent work of CBEAR Fellows.
+Thank you for joining us for an outstanding lineup of presentations that highlighted experimental and behavioral economics research that addresses agri-environmental management and policy issues.

 January 11th, 2021 at 12:00pm EST: